Shaosil/LethalCompanyMods-FlashlightFix/README.md

 	<li>The flashlight toggling on or off when being placed in the ship cupboard (and certain other "E" interactions.)</li>
 	<li>A flashlight/helmet light turning off when picking up an additional inactive flashlight.</li>
 	<ul>
-		<li>It will now keep the helmet lamp on from the previous flashlight when picking up the new flashlight.
+		<li>It will now turn on the new flashlight, and turn off the old one.
+If the new one is out of batteries, the old one will stay on.
 This behavior may be disabled in the config.</li>
 	</ul>
 	<li>More than one flashlight could have been active at the same time, leading to confusion and out of sync helmet lights when switching between them.</li>
 	<ul>